 There are two main places expats and digital nomads live in Madeira.
 The first is Funchal since it’s the capital city of Madeira and has basically everything you need.

-The second city is Ponta Do Sol which has become quite a popular small city for digital nomads in Madeira over the past two years.
-This is due to a government-funded program called “Digital Nomads Madeira Island” which is really successful!
+The second city is Ponta Do Sol which has become quite a popular small city for digital nomads in Madeira over the past three to four years.

 Is Madeira a nice place to live?

 Madeira is an amazing place to live!
-The island life of Madeira has everything you need and the lifestyle is very relaxed, outdoorsy, and healthy with a wide variety of fresh fruit and vegetables.
-The island of Madeira is also very safe and great for families, digital nomads, and expats.
+The island life of Madeira has everything you need and the lifestyle is very relaxed, outdoorsy, and healthy with a wide variety of fresh fruits and vegetables.

 Recap of the cost of living in Madeira

-We hope you found this guide to the cost of living in Madeira helpful.
 Of course, the monthly expenses are going to be different for everyone depending on how they travel, if they are a couple who splits the cost of a rental apartment, and where on the island you decide to stay.

 The cost of living in Madeira is also going to be totally different for someone who’s staying here more long term (+6 months) compared to someone who’s renting short term (a week to a few months).